 - Provides an autodocking tool that controls the sound of music or dialogue automatically.

 - Provides functionality to manipulate or mix voices from different speakers

 - Its Spectral Frequency Display allows you to visually edit soundwaves with this feature.

 It costs around $20.99 per month per user.
 However, they offer discounts to students and teachers.

 3. Presonus Studio One

 PreSonus Studio One is one of the great audio editing tools that is known for its amazing beats and voice recording capability.
-It allows you to drag virtual instruments, audio loops, and presets easily into your session.
+It allows you to drag virtual instruments, audio loops and presets easily into your session.

 Plus, it easily copies FX chains from one channel to another and removes glitches by dragging a plugin to the chain.
-It is super responsive and agile that everyone expects in an efficient digital audio workstation (DAW).
+It is super responsive and agile which everyone expects in an efficient digital audio workstation (DAW).